tripflex/wordcamp-miami-badges/README.md

 + **Tested up to:** 3.9
 + **Stable tag:** 1.0.2

+### This plugin was for Wordcamp Miami 2014
+Which unfortunately is now over, was a great time and can't wait until next year.
+Hopefully soon this plugin can be ported to be used at any future wordcamp, but I have not started on it yet.

 Display Wordcamp Miami 2014 badges on your website with Shortcode or Widget

 ## Description ##